Logotype for Enerflex Ltd

 Executive summary

-• Achieved record adjusted EBITDA in Q3 2025, with figures reported at $145 million and $149 million, driven by strong project execution, robust U.S. Contract Compression, and Engineered Systems bookings of $339 million.
+• Achieved record adjusted EBITDA of $149 million in Q3 2025, with strong project execution, robust U.S. Contract Compression, and Engineered Systems bookings of $339 million.

-• Revenue reached $777 million, up from $601 million in Q3 2024, with significant contributions from the Bisat-C Expansion and strong activity across business lines.
+• Revenue reached $777 million, up from $601 million in Q3 2024, driven by the Bisat-C Expansion and strong ES activity.

-• Strategic priorities include enhancing profitability, maximizing free cash flow, disciplined investment, and leveraging core markets.
+• Strategic priorities include enhancing profitability, leveraging core markets, maximizing free cash flow, and disciplined investment.

 Financial highlights

-• Free cash flow was $43 million, down from $78 million in Q3 2024, due to working capital investments and higher capital spend.
+• Free cash flow for Q3 2025 was $43 million, down from $78 million in Q3 2024, due to working capital investments and higher capital spend.

-• SG&A expenses decreased by $11 million year-over-year due to cost-saving initiatives.
+• SG&A expenses decreased to $71 million, down $11 million year-over-year, reflecting cost-saving initiatives.

 Outlook and guidance

-• Engineered Systems backlog at $1.1 billion and Energy Infrastructure contract backlog at $1.4 billion provide strong revenue visibility into 2026.
+• Engineered Systems backlog at $1.1 billion and Energy Infrastructure contract backlog at $1.4 billion as of September 30, providing strong revenue visibility into the second half of 2026.

-• Total 2025 capital expenditures targeted at $120 million, split evenly between maintenance and growth.
+• 2025 capital expenditures targeted at $120 million, split evenly between maintenance and growth.

 • Monitoring risks such as tariffs, commodity price volatility, and supply chain lead times.